Lkleindesigns/100-days-of-code/README.md

 **Today's Progress**:

 **Thoughts:**: Set up indecision app to use componentWillUpdate and componentDidMount lifecycle methods.
 Learned about localStorage.setItem and localStorage.getItem.
-Begun learning about web-pack on a overview of why its useful level
+Overview of what babel is and why its useful.

 **Brief**: 1.
 Using try catch blocks within componentDidMount
 2. Using parseInt(num, 10) remembering to set the 2nd paramater